ruohoruotsi/awesome-music-production/readme.md

 - [Waveform Pro] - A DAW designed for the needs of modern music producers.
 - [Ableton]
+- [ACID] - A DAW known for its loop-based music creation.
 - [FL Studio] - A complete software music production environment.
 - [Ardour]
 - [Bitwig]